Post Malone bought Magic: The Gathering's 'One Ring' card valued as high as $2 million

 A die-hard Magic fan, Malone shared his story of spending $800,000 on one of the game's rarest cards, the Black Lotus, signed by the card's artist, Chris Rush, while on the Howard Stern Show in June 2022.

-He even has a card made in his honor.
-Wizards of the Coast, creators of the game and a subsidiary of Hasbro, dropped the Post the Enchanter card in 2021, according to PSA.
+He even has cards made in his honor.
+Wizards of the Coast, creators of the game and a subsidiary of Hasbro, dropped the Post the Enchanter card in 2021, according to PSA, among others.

 This is my dream come true, meeting @PostMalone and him buying the One Ring card from me is literally a moment straight out of a fairytale. @PostMalone @wizards_magic you’ve changed my life.
 Things like this don’t happen to people like me.
 Forever grateful 🙏 ✨ #mtg #onering pic.twitter.com/VMBlDA1HdD— Brook Trafton (@BrookTrafton) August 1, 2023